Microsoft Windows Server 2003 end-of-support

 Does the Azure VM agent and extensions work in Windows Server 2003?

-No. The Azure VM agent and extensions do not support Windows Server 2003.
+No. The Azure VM agent and extensions do not function correctly on Windows Server 2003.